ismailelfakir/portfolio-react-ts/README.md

 ---

-Built with ❤️ using React, TypeScript, and modern web technologies.
+Built with ismail el fakir using React, TypeScript, and modern web technologies.

 ## 🔧 Configuration Guide